 - 1. Open the file Milk Chocolate. - 2.
 Format the first line ("Milk Chocolate") to 14 points, and change the font to Impact.
 (If Impact is not available, choose another bold-looking font from the Font drop-down list.) - 3.
 Select the text "10 percent" and format the text as italic.
 Change the font color to blue. - 4.
-Use the Format Painter button i to apply the formatting of the text "10 percent" to "12 percent." - 5.
-Apply the shadow and small caps effects to the first line. - 6.
+Use the Format Painter button Ito apply the formatting of "10 percent" to "12 percent." - 5.
+Apply small caps effects to the first line, and add a text effect.
+Change the character spacing to expanded 1 pt to improve readability. - 6.
 Select "Milk chocolate" at the beginning of the descriptive paragraph under the heading.
-Use the Ribbon to bold the text and apply italic formatting. - 7.
-Position the insertion point before the word "best."
+Use the Ribbon to bold the text and apply italic formatting. - Position the insertion point before the word "best."
 Press F4 to repeat the last selected character formatting (italic), key very, and press Spacebar. - 8.
-Press Ctrl + End to go to the end of the document.
-Press Enter and key Enjoy! - Select the last line, and change the text to 12-point Times New Roman.
+Press Ctrl+End to go to the end of the document.
+Press Enter and key Enjoy! - 9.
+Select the last line, and change the text to 12-point Times New Roman.
 Add red double underlining to the line, except the exclamation point. - 10.
-Save the document as [your initials]3-20 in your Lesson 3 folder. - 11.
+Save the document as [your initials]2-20 in your Lesson 2 folder. - 11.
 Submit your work, and close the document.

-Apply and copy basic character formatting.
+Apply and copy character formatting.
 Change font size, case, and character spacing.

-1. Start a new document by keying the text shown in Figure 3-17, including the corrections.
+1. Start a new document by keying the text shown in Figure 2-17, including the corrections.
 Use 12-point Arial type.
+Click the Change Styles button A, and click Style Set.
+Choose Word 2010.

-Figure 3-17
+Figure 2-17

-A chocolate glossary is helpful to understand the differences and similarities (unsweetened chocolate) (nibs) among chocolate ingredients.
-Chocolate liquor is the ground up center of the roasted cocoa bean.
-It is the basic ingredient of chocolate cocoa products.
-Cocoa butter is the vegetable fat extracted during the refining process.
+A chocolate glossary is helpful to understand the differences and similarities among chocolate ingredients. (unsweetened chocolate) (nibs) Chocolate liquor is the ground up center of the roasted cocoa bean.
+It is the basic ingredient of chocolate c{Λ} cocoa products.
+Cocao butter is the vegetable fat extracted during the refining process.
 It is the base of white chocolate.
-Cocoo powder is made by removing most of the cocoa butter from the chocolate liquor.
+CocaO powder is made by removing most of the cocoa butter from the chocolate liquor.
 The remaining solids are ground to produce unsweetened cocoa powder.
 There are two types of cocoa powder: Dutch-processed and natural unsweetened cocoa powder.

 - 2. In the first line, change the case of the text "chocolate glossary" to all capitals. - 3.
 Copy or repeat the all-capitals formatting to the following words in the paragraph: "Chocolate liquor," "Cocoa butter," and "Cocoa powder." - 4.
 Create a new paragraph for each term, beginning with "CHOCOLATE LIQUOR."
 (You should have four paragraphs in the document.) - 5.
 At the beginning of the document, insert one blank line (press Enter) once).
 Key the title Guide to Chocolate Terminology at the paragraph mark. - 6.
-Change the text you just keyed to bold, dark blue, and small caps in 16-point type. - 7.
+Format the text you just keyed to bold, dark blue, small caps, and 16-point type. - 7.
 Format the text "nibs" as italic.
 Repeat the italic formatting to "Dutchprocessed" and "natural unsweetened cocoa powder." - 8.
-Select all the paragraphs below the heading, and change the font size to 11 points. - 9.
-Use the Ctrl key to select noncontiguous text, and select "CHOCOLATE GLOSSARY," "CHOCOLATE LIQUOR," "COCOA BUTTER," AND "COCOA POWDER."
+Select all the paragraphs below the heading, and change the font size to 11 points.

+- 9. Use the Ctrl key to select noncontiguous text, and select "CHOCOLATE GLOSSARY," "CHOCOLATE LIQUOR," "COCOA BUTTER," AND "COCOA POWDER."
 Change the font color to light blue. - 10.
-Save the document named [your initials]3-21 in your Lesson 3 folder. - 11.
+Save the document named [your initials]2-21 in your Lesson 2 folder. - 11.
 Submit your work, and close the document.